watercolor for beginners doesn't have to be scary, it's easy

 Watercolor for beginners is much easier, if the painting is done on paper or a prepared panel.

-what are watercolor panels?
+What are watercolor panels?

-• Hardboard panels made for watercolor are my favorites.
+Hardboard panels made for watercolor are my favorites.
 Almost all of my watercolor paintings are done on Aquabord made by Ampersand.

-When the painting is dry, spray it with Krylon fixative.
+When the painting is dry, I spray it with Krylon fixative.
 The finished painting is framed without a mat or glass.

 We can do all our watercolor painting with just two or three brushes.